 If you sell a variety of products, you may have some customers who want to be billed even though they're making a small, one-time purchase.
 If you get many requests to bill for small purchases, consider establishing a policy that all orders under a certain amount of money must be paid for at the time of purchase.
 You speed cash flow by getting your money up front, and you save on the labor cost for invoicing and following up when an invoice isn't paid.

 Offer a discount for prepayment.
 Surprisingly, this can work in many industries.
 A dry cleaner near our office offers a small discount per item to customers who pay for their dry cleaning when they drop off their clothes (instead of paying when they pick them up.)
 Landscapers and tree sprayers often send out promotions offering past customers a service contract and discount for payment in advance.
 We've even used this tactic selling advertising to long-term site sponsors.

 It's a lot easier to get a customer to make a second purchase after they have already committed to the first one.
 This works as well for service businesses, incidentally, as it does for retailers.
 Did your customer want a teleseminar transcribed?
 Would they also like that transcript formatted and uploaded to their website (for an extra fee)?
 Do any of your tree-spraying customer have pets?
 Would they like you to spray the grounds for ticks while you're there?

 Mobilize your credit card processing capability

 If you are a repair person or other service provider who performs your services at your customers' locations, or if you sell at tradeshows, fairs, house parties or other mobile locations, get your customers to pay on the spot with their credit card.
-New devices and software that work with smart phones make this easy and practical for many small businesses.
+New devices and software that work with smart phones make mobile credit card processing easy and practical for many small businesses.